 - Flour: Use all-purpose unbleached flour.

-- Egg Yolks: Used as the base of the lemon filling and provide that bright yellow color.
+- Egg Yolks: These are used as the base of the lemon filling and provide a bright yellow color.
 The egg whites are set aside to use for the meringue.

 - Cornstarch: Acts as a thickener.